Mironio/next-template/README.md

 - Added Tailwind Material and Heroicons
 - Added set of favicons as an example.
 They were generated via https://realfavicongenerator.net/
 - added React Query with trivial GET example
-- Addes React Query Eslint
+- added React Query Eslint
 - added dev-mock script with an ability to switch to mocked api/mock endpoints
 - added primitive pino logger for api routes
+- added http GET file example with different environment support

 ### Build